 KR-808 E-Cigarette: Kits and Prices

 The most popular KR-808 kits are sold by V2 Cigs.
 If you’ve spent any time on this website previously, you already know that V2 Cigs is the brand I recommend in my article about the best e-cigarette for beginners.
 If you’re on a very tight budget, though, you might consider the Halo G6 as an alternative.
 With Halo, you get the benefit of an excellent selection of USA-made refill liquids.
-However, you lose the benefits of going with the industry leader — specifically, V2’s great discounts on bulk cartridge purchases, lifetime warranty on hardware and great selection of cool accessories.
+Use the coupon code VAPE4LESS to save 5 percent on any Halo Cigs purchase.

 The Halo G6 starter kits costs $44.99 as of 2014.
 It includes two batteries, a package of five refill cartridges and the accessories you’ll need to keep your batteries charged.
 Around the same price point is the V2 Cigs Standard Kit, which costs $50.95 with the coupon code vapegrl15.
 The V2 Cigs Standard Kit also includes two batteries and comes with five more cartridges than the Halo G6 kit for a total of ten.